AIstar007/Relu-company-research-assistant./README.md

 ## Note

-This Assistant cannot scrap every websites because of the security policies differ company to company
+This assistant cannot scrape every website.
+Some companies implement security measures, bot protection, or access restrictions that may prevent content from being crawled and analyzed.

 ### Use Case Relevation